GnatykOleg/jsn-frontend/README.md

+#Application is under development
-# Welcome to the front-end part of the web application for saving/deleting/editing heroes.
+### Welcome to the front-end part of the web application for saving/deleting/editing heroes.

 ### The project is based on a template [Create React App](https://github.com/goitacademy/react-homework-template).